sli-23/Lstore_db.py/Design.md

 <img src="images/2022-02-28-01-52-13.png" width="300"/></center>

 * `Grades.table`: the `Table()` object in serialization
-* `Grades.table_key`: a list contained primary keys from that able in serialization
+* `Grades.table_key`: a list contained primary keys from that table in serialization

 ## Query - `query.insert(*columns)`